 Three Americans are among the survivors.
-They are Rhome and Chip Nuttall, and Larry Drake, according to Philippine Red Cross Chairman Richard Gordon, who spoke to CNN from Manila.
+They are Rhome and Chip Nuttall and Larry Drake, according to Philippine Red Cross Chairman Richard Gordon, who spoke to CNN from Manila.

 The boat, which is 27 meters (89 feet) long, was barely 200 meters (more than 650 feet) from the shore when it capsized, Philippine Coast Guard Lt.
 Christopher Ganet said.

 High winds, seas hamper efforts

 Video footage from the scene showed people of all ages, including a small child, being brought ashore in small inflatable craft.
 Some survivors were laid on the concrete waterfront, while others were wheeled away on stretchers.

 Gordon said Red Cross staff members were on the pier in Ormoc with blankets and meals to assist those who made it back to shore.

 Poor weather conditions hampered the initial rescue effort on Thursday.

 “The winds are really bad, and the seas are really bad,” Gordon said.